Putin’s opposition know his election is a sham – but they have a plan for change

 “The third objective is building for Russians a new vision of Russia and its future.
 Today, they have lost their idea of what they would like to see and what normal life would be.
 Putin is telling them there is no normality, only confrontation.”

-Boris Nadezhdin is a veteran politician who tried to run in this year’s election against Putin.
-He rose from relative obscurity late last year to become the face of the anti-war vote.
+Boris Nadezhdin, a veteran politician who tried to run in this year’s election against Putin, rose from relative obscurity late last year to become the face of the anti-war vote.
 Independent polls then suggested more than 15 per cent of the Russian population would have voted for him.
-Perhaps spooked by queues of thousands signing up to support his bide to run, he was banned by Russian election authorities – kept on a tight lead by the Kremlin – with claims that 15 per cent of the signatures were flawed.
+Perhaps spooked by queues of thousands signing up to support his bid to run, he was banned by Russian election authorities – kept on a tight lead by the Kremlin – with claims that 15 per cent of the signatures were flawed.

 The fact that Nadezhdin was allowed to get that far in such a stage-managed election has drawn suspicion from critics that he is being allowed to gain such publicity to give Russia’s democracy a sheen of legitimacy and is merely a part of Putin’s election machine.